dotnet/corefx/Documentation/project-docs/developer-guide.md

 ### Building individual CoreFx DLLs

-*Note*: Before working on individual projects or test projects you **must** run `build.cmd` once before beginning that work.
+**Note**: Before working on individual projects or test projects you **must** run `build` from the root once before beginning that work.
+It is also a good idea to run `build` whenever pull a large set of unknown changes into your branch.

 Under the src directory is a set of directories, each of which represents a particular assembly in CoreFX.
+See Libary Project Guidelines section under [project-guidelines](../coding-guidelines/project-guidelines.md) for more details about the structure.

 For example the src\System.Diagnostics.DiagnosticSource directory holds the source code for the System.Diagnostics.DiagnosticSource.dll assembly.
-Each of these directories includes two projects, one for the DLL being built and one for the tests.

-You can build the DLL for System.Diagnostics.DiagnosticSource.dll by going to the src\System.Diagnostics.DiagnosticsSource\src directory and typing `msbuild System.Diagnostics.DiagnosticSource.csproj`.
-The DLL ends up in bin\AnyOS.AnyCPU.Debug\System.Diagnostics.DiagnosticSource as well as bin\runtime\[BuildConfiguration].
+You can build the DLL for System.Diagnostics.DiagnosticSource.dll by going to the `src\System.Diagnostics.DiagnosticsSource\src` directory and typing `msbuild`.
+The DLL ends up in `bin\AnyOS.AnyCPU.Debug\System.Diagnostics.DiagnosticSource` as well as `bin\runtime\[BuildConfiguration]`.

-You can build the tests for System.Diagnostics.DiagnosticSource.dll by going to src\System.Diagnostics.DiagnosticSource\tests and typing `msbuild System.Diagnostics.DiagnosticSource.Tests.csproj`.
+You can build the tests for System.Diagnostics.DiagnosticSource.dll by going to `src\System.Diagnostics.DiagnosticSource\tests` and typing `msbuild`.

-There is also a pkg directory for each project, and if you go into it and type `msbuild`, it will build the DLL (if needed) and then also build the NuGet package for it.
-The NuGet package ends up in the bin\packages directory.
+Some libraries might also have a ref and/or a pkg directory and you can build them in a similar way by typing `msbuild` in that directory.

-For libraries that have multiple build configurations they will have them listed in the `<BuildConfigurations>` property group, commonly found in a configurations.props file next to the csproj.
-When building the csproj the best configuratin in that configuration list will be choosen and set for the build.
+For libraries that have multiple build configurations the configurations will be listed in the `<BuildConfigurations>` property group, commonly found in a configurations.props file next to the csproj.
+When building the csproj for a configuration the most compatible one in the list will be choosen and set for the build.
+For more information about `BuildConfigurations` see [project-guidelines](../coding-guidelines/project-guidelines.md).

+**Examples**

+- Build project for Linux for netcoreapp
+`msbuild System.Net.NetworkInformation.csproj /p:OSGroup=Linux`

+- Build project for uap (not if trying to build on non-windows you also need to specify OSGroup=Windows_NT) `msbuild System.Net.NetworkInformation.csproj /p:TargetGroup=uap`

+- Build release version of library
-`msbuild System.Net.NetworkInformation.csproj /p:OSGroup=Windows_NT /p:TargetGroup=uap`
+`msbuild System.Net.NetworkInformation.csproj /p:ConfigurationGroup=Release`

 **Note:** If building in a non-Windows environment, call `<repo-root>/Tools/msbuild.sh` instead of just `msbuild`.

-### Building other OSes
+### Building all for other OSes

 By default, building from the root will only build the libraries for the OS you are running on.
 One can build for another OS by specifying `build-managed -os=[value]`.

+Note that you cannot generally build native components for another OS but you can for managed components so if you need to do that you can do it at the individual project level or build all via build-managed.

 ### Building in Release or Debug